Faraja17/my-website/README.md

 The Complete 2022 Web Development Bootcamp, Sections 2-5: Introductory and Intermediate HTML and CSS - Dr. Angela Yu

 Here is my completed personal website (and resume) project.
-Some of my progress in real time was noted in the commit comments.
+Some of my progress and discoveries are noted in the commit comments.

+I decided to go the extra mile and use what I have learned about HTML and CSS to make sure that my website passed the W3C Markup Validation, the WAVE Web Accessibility Tool, and I did several checks for responsiveness.

 ## Table of contents